egoncalv/libft/README.md

 > Allocates memory for an array of num objects of size and initializes all bytes in the allocated storage to zero.
 If allocation succeeds, returns a pointer to the lowest (first) byte in the allocated memory block that is suitably aligned for any object type.
 ---
 * **ft_strdup** `char	*ft_strdup(const char *s1)`
->Allocates and returns a pointer to a new string which isa duplicate of the string s1.
+>Allocates and returns a pointer to a new string which is a duplicate of the string s1.
 ---
 * **ft_substr** `char *ft_substr(char const *s, unsigned int start,
 size_t len)`